Save big (up to $1,875) on small business tools with our free membership, business.com+

 Ask employees for their input.

-Is their computer’s performance slowing them down?
-Would they benefit from having a second screen?
-Is there something they are required to do in-house that vamps time and energy out of other, more important projects?
+• Is there something they are required to do in-house that sucks time and energy out of other, more important projects?

 Alternatives to Frank and Lillian Gilbreth’s management theory

-Follett management theory explained
+Follett’s management theory

-Ideal for small and medium-sized businesses (SMBs), Mary Parker Follett’s management theory focuses on coordination, collaboration and improving employee engagement.
+Ideal for small and medium-sized businesses, Mary Parker Follett’s management theory focuses on coordination, collaboration and improving employee engagement.
 Follett’s theory advocates “powering with” employees, as opposed to “powering over” them, to promote a cooperative and empowered work environment.
 Direct contact and continuous coordination between managers and their workers ensures employees feel valued — and are willing to pull their weight — regardless of their role.

-Fayol management theory explained
+Fayol’s management theory

 Henri Fayol’s management theory follows a series of principles that define how management should structure and work with their team.
 Using these principles, Fayol outlined five steps for management to oversee and organize production: planning, organizing, commanding, coordinating and controlling.
-Under this approach, management must ensure personnel work together toward company goals and have the resources they need.
+With this approach, management must ensure personnel work together toward company goals and have the resources they need.

-Kanter management theory explained
+Kanter’s management theory

 Rosabeth Moss Kanter’s management theory is centered around promoting growth and positive experiences in the workplace.
 The Harvard professor developed six keys — show up, speak up, look up, team up, never give up and lift others up — to boost morale and motivate the workforce.
 Kanter’s theory emphasizes how a leader’s actions directly influence employee attitudes, behaviors and resiliency.